 Courses help women to make sense of what has happened to them and understand they are in no way to blame, while hearing stories from other women shows them they are not alone on their journey.

-Workshops such as Mindfulness, Healthy Relationships and our Confidence course are all designed to improve self-esteem and support women to make steps towards independence.
+Workshops such as Mindfulness, Creative Tuesdays and our Confidence course are all designed to improve self-esteem and support women to make steps towards independence.

 While this year has posed challenges for us all, we’re uplifted by the resilience shown by our staff, volunteers, the women we work with and the wider sector.
 We’re so proud of everything we have achieved together and look forwarding to facing the year ahead with the same dedication.